 Martin Kurze, Business Developer at PROVISIO

 However, this is only achieved if the kiosk software required for this purpose has the right on-board resources, i.e. comprehensive tools for visually appealing preparation of information.
-"With SiteKiosk, shopping centers can provide information and services attractively in different display formats, such as video, web page, pop-up, animation, image or PDF," explains Martin Kurze.
+"SiteKiosk offers shopping centers the opportunity to provide information and services attractively in various display formats, such as video, web page, pop-up, animation, image or PDF" explains Martin Kurze.
 "Limited-time offers, routes and details about stores or brands can be included, as well as building floor plans or public transportation schedules."
 The 55 terminals are also connected to the shopping center's intranet and network and can be controlled via them.
 If there is a security problem, the kiosk system interrupts normal operation, automatically relays an alarm message and provides information for evacuation.

 Sello's operators particularly appreciate the flexibility and range of possible uses for future promotions, ideas, and services that can be depicted on the displays with the help of SiteKiosk.
 Informative elements relating to topics around the shopping center can be expanded on the large displays to include a news feed or advertisements, for example.
 The security-relevant aspects as well as setting options for more accessibility at the terminal therefore strengthened the operators in their choice of SiteKiosk.